About » NOPSEMA Advisory Board

 She has also represented the Australian Chamber of Commerce and Industry (ACCI) on the Safe Work Australia temporary advisory group for drafting the major hazard facility model law.
 Trish has also represented PACIA to the WorkSafe Victoria Major Hazards Advisory Committee and been an invited speaker for various local and international conferences.
 She currently is a member of the Mary Kay O'Connor Process Safety Center steering committee.

 Additional appointments have included positions as a director and vice president for a not-for-profit community radio station.
-Trish is a Chartered Engineer, a registered Professional Process Safety Engineer and Fellow of IChemE.
+Ms Kerin is a Chartered Engineer, a registered Professional Process Safety Engineer and Fellow of IChemE.
 She also holds a diploma of OHS and is a graduate of the Australian Institute of Company Directors (GAICD).
+In 2015 Ms Kerin was awarded the John A Brodie Medal by Engineers Australia for her paper on Process Safety Competency and in 2018 she received the Trevor Kletz Merit Award from the Mary Kay O’Connor Process Safety Center for her work in improving process safety internationally.